LibraryCarpentry/lc-open-refine/episodes/04-faceting-and-filtering.md

 You can also use [regular expressions](https://librarycarpentry.github.io/lc-data-intro/01-regular-expressions/) in the filter.

 ## Working with filtered data
 It is very important to note that when you have filtered the data displayed in OpenRefine, any operations you carry out will apply only to the rows that match the filter - that is the data currently being displayed.
+To confirm you are working with the data you intended to select, check the number of matching records displayed above the data table.

 ## Other types of Facet
 As well as 'Text facets' Refine also supports a range of other types of facet.
 These include: